etemesi254/etemesi254.github.io/_posts/2022-09-09-Google-SUmmer-Of-Code-Writeup.md

 > A working ffmpeg implementation used to produce image samples can be found [here](https://github.com/etemesi254/FFmpeg) {:.prompt-tip }

-The recently concluded Google Summer of Code program saw me participating in adding a high-throughput jpeg2000 decoder for ffmpeg.
+The recently concluded Google Summer of Code program saw me participating in adding a high-throughput jpeg2000 decoder for ffmpeg and this is my writeup on experiences gained during that period.

 ## Background and motivation